Working to Recovery

 Manchester - Thursday 27th June 2019

 FOR MORE INFORMATION - CLICK HERE

-In this one-day seminar Karen & Alison will explore their experiences of running Crisis and Recovery Houses.
+In this one-day seminar Karen and Alison will explore their experiences of running Crisis and Recovery Houses.
 There is much interest at the moment of how we can create alternatives to hospital admission and treatment.
-During the day they will share their experiences, what worked, what didn’t and ask questions of the audience as to what they would envisage the perfect safe space for recovery could be.
+During the morning they will share their experiences, what worked - the afternoon will be exploring in groups what they would envisage the perfect safe space for recovery could be.
 Alison ran the very successful Anam Cara for 7 years a crisis and recovery service in the 1990’s in Birmingham, much lauded in the mental health foundation Crisis project workbook and reported in the Guardian: